rcmeng1q84/event-station/README.md

 }
 // And we get the exact "T0HEL"
 ```
+### ADC Interrupt to sample audio
+Way more fast than analogRead, but has to keep the interrupt handling routine short in execution time.
+Just simple evaluation or basic interger arithmetic ops.

+It would be every exciting to have got it to work.
 However, it is not successfully reproduced.

+## Endcoding and Decoding with Morse code
+Follow the similar high level procedure, also unsuccessful.